 Right now, there aren’t definitive answers about how, why, or even if people with autism are truly more predisposed to PTSD.
 It’s also unclear whether rates of PTSD are significantly higher in autistic people than in the general population.
-Still, it’s definitely possible for someone to have both disorders, so you should keep an eye out for signs in your son or daughter.
+Still, it’s possible for someone to have both disorders, so you should watch for signs in your son or daughter.

 PTSD is hard to diagnose in children with ASD because traits may overlap.
 In both conditions, you might find repetitive play, social withdrawal, intense anxiety, sleep issues, etc.

 There’s still more to learn about how PTSD may manifest in people with autism specifically.
-But, along with the symptoms from the DSM, here are some hints your kid may show:
+But, along with the symptoms from the DSM, let’s explore some other hints your kid may show.

-Regression is when an autistic person starts to lose skills―such as verbal, social, or motor skills―he/she had previously mastered.
+Regression is when an autistic person starts to lose skills ― such as verbal, social, or motor skills ― they had previously mastered.
 This sometimes happens at an early age, leading to a child’s autism diagnosis in the first place, but it can also happen later in life.
 Trauma is only one possible cause for regression.
-Sometimes, it’s just how one’s autism presents itself; it can also be due to a life change or to burnout.
+Sometimes, it’s just how one’s autism presents itself; it can also be due to a life change or burnout.

-Most kids with ASD are either hypersensitive or hyposensitive to stimuli like noises, lights, touch, etc. If someone has PTSD, he/she may be more prone to sensory overload and startle more easily.
+Most kids with ASD are either hypersensitive or hyposensitive to stimuli like noises, lights, touch, etc. If someone has PTSD, they may be more prone to sensory overload and startle more easily.

 It’s common for some autistic children to dislike being touched because of sensory issues.
-But be wary if one who used to like physical affection no longer does―especially if he/she now avoids a specific person or people.
+But be wary if one who used to like physical affection no longer does ― especially if they now avoid a specific person or people.

 Children who don’t have the words to describe their emotional state may complain of headaches, tummy aches, and other ailments when dealing with stress and anxiety.

 Stimming is a normal behavior for people on the spectrum, but watch out for changes.
-Autistic people might stim in order to reduce anxiety, so an increase in stimming could be a cause for concern.
+Autistic people might stim to reduce anxiety, so increased stimming could cause concern.
 New self-harm behaviors, like head-banging or scratching, could also appear after trauma.

-If you’re worried that your son or daughter is struggling with post-traumatic stress disorder, ask your healthcare provider about a PTSD screening.
-If you already know he/she has been through something serious, the screening could help determine whether that’s the cause of his/her behavior.
-Or you may see signs of potential trauma, but not know what could’ve caused it.
-Screenings typically include interviews to try and figure out if someone has had traumatic experiences.
+If you’re worried your son or daughter is struggling with post-traumatic stress disorder, ask your healthcare provider about a PTSD screening.
+If you know they have been through something serious, the screening could help determine whether that’s the cause of their behavior.
+Or you may see signs of potential trauma but not know what could’ve caused it.
+Screenings typically include interviews to determine if someone has had traumatic experiences.

-If you discover that he/she has been the victim of a crime, it’s important to contact law enforcement.
+If you discover that they have been the victim of a crime, it’s important to contact law enforcement.
 In most US states, professionals like therapists, teachers, and clinicians are mandatory reporters, meaning they’re required by law to report suspected/known child abuse.
 In 18 states and Puerto Rico, all adults are considered mandatory reporters.